 We are the main provider of hospital care to approximately 750,000 people in Manchester and Trafford and the single biggest provider of specialised services in the North West of England.
 We are also the lead provider for a significant number of specialised services including Breast Care, Vascular, Cardiac, Respiratory, Urology Cancer, Paediatrics, Women's Services, Ophthalmology and Genomic Medicine.
+Beyond Greater Manchester, we also have significant responsibilities for providing specialist services commissioned by the NHS England Specialised Commissioning Team.

-MFT is a key partner in Manchester Local Care Organisation (MLCO) which provides integrated out-of-hospital care in Manchester.
+MFT is a key partner in Manchester Local Care Organisation (MLCO) which provides integrated out-of-hospital care in Manchester and Trafford.
 This includes community nursing, community therapy services, intermediate care and enablement, some community-facing general hospital services and adult social care services.